Preparing an Application for Release

 Application Protection with Dotfuscator

 Even with debugging disabled, it is still possible for attackers to re-package an application, adding or removing configuration options or permissions.
 This allows them to reverse-engineer, debug, or tamper with the application.
-Dotfuscator Community Edition (CE) can be used to obfuscate managed code and inject runtime security state detection code into a Xamarin.Android app at build time.
+Dotfuscator Community Edition (CE) can be used to obfuscate managed code and inject runtime security state detection code into a Xamarin.Android app at build time to detect and respond if the app is running on a rooted device.

-Dotfuscator CE is included with Visual Studio, however only Visual Studio 2015 Update 3 (and higher) has the correct version to work with Xamarin.Android.
+Dotfuscator CE is included with Visual Studio 2017.
 To use Dotfuscator, click Tools > PreEmptive Protection - Dotfuscator.

 To configure Dotfuscator CE, please see Using Dotfuscator Community Edition with Xamarin.
 Once it is configured, Dotfuscator CE will automatically protect each build that is created.